Skip to content

 First, make sure you set up your environment as described above, that will install all the requirements.

-The documentation uses MkDocs.
+The documentation uses Zensical.

 All the documentation is in Markdown format in the directory ./docs.